 Administration with Food

-Inform patients that XIFAXAN (rifaximin) may be taken with or without food.
+Inform patients that XIFAXAN may be taken with or without food.

 Severe Hepatic Impairment

-Patients should be informed that in patients with severe hepatic impairment (Child738 Pugh C) there is an increase in systemic exposure to XIFAXAN [see WARNINGS AND PRECAUTIONS].
+Inform patients with severe hepatic impairment (Child-Pugh Class C) that there is an increase in systemic exposure to XIFAXAN [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.